Short stature is a height that is less than or the same as the third percentile for a person's age, sex, and race.

 - Weight loss or gain—more than 5 pounds in a month

 - Headaches and vomiting

-- Delayed puberty—no spotting by age 15 years for a girl or no enlargement of the testes by age 14-15 years for a boy
+- Delayed puberty—no periods by age 15 years for a girl or no enlargement of the testes by age 14 to 15 years for a boy

 You will be asked about your child's symptoms and health history.
 A physical exam will be done.
 Your child's height, weight, and body will be measured.
 The skull and facial features will also be checked.

 Blood and urine tests may be done.
 This may include genetic tests.